minio/minfs/README.md

 </blockquote>

 Once you have successfully created the volume, start a new container with `my-test-store` attached.
+In the example below `nginx` container is run to serve pages from the new volume.

 ```sh
 docker run -d --name my-test-server -p 80:80 -v my-test-store:/usr/share/nginx/html:ro nginx
 ```

 ## Test `nginx` Service